chideraao/pokemon-app/README.md

-##Pokemon app
+## Pokemon app

-tutorial app that lists all pokemon gotten from pokeapi
+tutorial app that lists all pokemon gotten from pokeapi.

+As a personal challenge, i intended adding a feature to describe individual pokemon functions onclick but the API provided no opportunity for that.

+## Shalom!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).